jxu033/jxu033.github.io/_posts/2017-05-01-personal-website.md

 #### Environment Setting
 * Install [Jekyll](http://jekyllrb.com), [NodeJS](https://nodejs.org/) and [Bundler](http://bundler.io/).
 * Clone the forked repo on machine.
-* cd to the repo directory and run  `bundle install`, it will install all the packages in Gemfile.
+* cd to the repo directory and run  `bundle install`, it will install all the packages in Gemfile.lock.
 * Then run `bundle exec jekyll serve --config _config.yml,_config-dev.yml`
 * Open it in browser: `http://localhost:4000`
 * Test app with `bundle exec htmlproofer ./_site`